vishwakarma-vishal/Portfolio/README.md

 --boxicons and iconscount for icons

+Build the component one by one:

+Header:
-1. First created a header component with toggle feature to show and hide navgation bar with the help of useState hook.
+--First created a header component with toggle feature to show and hide navigation bar with the help of useState hook.
-2. Create Home components,

-add swiper.js
-add email.js
+Home:

+-- Create Home component with sub-component data, social and scroll down